 Modern recording studios and techniques offer musicians unique options they would not otherwise have.
-The common practice of multitracking involves placing one or more microphones close to each instrument, recording each to its own track on a multitrack recorder and often, separating the players with barriers.
+The common practice of multitracking involves placing one or more microphones close to each instrument, recording each to its own track on a multitrack recorder, often separating the players with barriers.
 This allows the recording engineer to adjust the sound of each instrument individually and to change the musical balance after the performance has occurred.
-Later on, during the "mix down", all the individual tracks are combined into a stereo (or surround) mix to be used on the final record.
+Later on, during the mix, all the individual tracks are combined into a stereo (or surround) mix to be used on the final record.

-Multitracking allows the players the room to "fix" something they've played whether a single note, a musical section or their entire part.
-It also allows for "overdubs", where additional parts can be added to the original performance.
-In this way, a single player can play more than one instrument, a single vocalist can sing more than one vocal part, and musicians that are not present at the original performance can add their parts later on.
-There is no argument against the convenience modern recording studios and techniques offer and there is a long legacy of magical recordings that could not have been created any other way.
+Multitracking allows the players the room to fix something they've played, whether a single note, a musical section, or their entire part.
+It also allows for overdubs, where additional parts can be added to the original performance.
+In this way, a single player can play more than one instrument, a single vocalist can sing more than one vocal part, and musicians who are not present at the original performance can add their parts later on.
+There is no argument against the convenience modern recording studios and techniques offer, and there is a long legacy of magical recordings that could not have been created any other way.

-Now the players are listening more intently to each other since they alone will determine how they balance against each other.
-Now the "ensemble" is at its most real; all the players are creating music at the same time, together.
+Now the players are listening more intently to each other since their actions (along with those of the engineer) will determine how they balance.
+Now the ensemble is at its most real; all the players are creating music at the same time, together.